KidPudel/android-starter-kit/Kotlin/Collections.md

-**filter** returns a list containing only elements matching the given predicatable/pattern
+**filter** returns a list containing only elements matching the given predicatable/pattern (not changing the list iteslf, just returns filtered/that is satisfied pattern)

 **map** returns a list conatining results of applying the given transform function to each element in the original list